 At the suggestion of former Ailey alum Hope Clarke, Loretta Abbott became part of the Nanette Bearden Contemporary Dance Theatre’s production of On The Block (After Bearden) based on the six-panel mural The Block by Romare Bearden.
+The mural is in the permanent collection of the New York Metropolitan Museum of Art.
 The story ballet choreographed by Walter Rutledge featured 15 dancers including Clarke, Dudley Williams, Andrea Long (Dance Theatre of Harlem) and Dartanian Reed (American Ballet Theatre) and an inter-generational cast ranging from 14 to 65 plus.

 “Loretta was a true professional her attention to detail and nuance became both inspiring and educational,” explains Rutledge.
 “In one rehearsal after working on a small gesture she asked me, ‘What was her childhood like?’
 At first the question perplexed me because we were not going to revisits this characters past, but then I understood- for Loretta this information became part of the character development.”

 Loretta became a founding member of Clark Center NYC; an organization dedicated to the history and legacy of her beloved dance space.
-In December of 2013, she was featured in the organization’s first public event at the Schomburg Center for Research in Black Culture talking about her enduring career and focusing on the support and training she received at Clark Center.
+In December of 2013, she was featured in the organization’s first public event at the Schomburg Center for Research in Black Culture.
+Loretta shared her enduring career the support and training she received at Clark Center.
 She continued to perform for the organization at the 92nd St. Y in April 2015.